BaileyMillerSSI/AngularTemplate/README.md

 ### State Management
 This application starts with a simple [https://github.com/datorama/akita] data store that will cache the theme color.

+### Starting Components
+This is meant to be a template that has a strong foundation for new application development.
+With that in mind I didn't see the need to include all of my custom components.
+For now the application comes with a simple floating button located in the bottom right of the screen.

 ### Organization
 This application will be a great starting point for Angular developers that are looking to keep their directories clean.
 Everything has a place and a shared module to handle UI and outside module imports.
 When generating new UI components use this schematic: `ng g component <Name> --module Shared` don't forget to export the new declarations as well.